MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 ## r mccarthy - Jyoti
 Sarah: **"**A healing synth track to close out this playlist of new and found again discoveries :) I could be anywhere and this song would feel like an embrace, I hope it strikes you the same way.**"**

-<p id="outroduction">That's it for this morning!
-As always, thank you so much for joining us.
-Much love to The Balek Band for their crazy Sunday selections, and many thanks to [Meriam Kharbat](https://thibaultdaumain.fr/) for this episode's stunning illustration!</p>
+<p id="outroduction">That wraps up this morning's selection!
+As always, thank you for joining us.
+Our love to INO hidefumi for his delightful Sunday discoveries, and our thanks to [Meriam Kharbat](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>